-Food steamers and air fryers are popular small cooking appliances, but they are pretty different from each other.
+Food steamers and air fryers are popular small cooking appliances, but they differ.

-This article is a food steamer vs. air fryer comparison to see which one is best for your needs.
+This article compares food steamer vs. air fryer to see which is best for your needs.

 11 The Differences Between Food Steamer And Air Fryer